Skip to main content

 • A framework to guide and inform mentors and mentees.

-The UK-Yemeni Surgical and Trauma Care Mentorship Scheme will be participating in this study and will contribute to the data collection efforts that will take place over a period of 18 months, as mentoring relationships evolve.
-Mentors and mentees will be invited to complete a short online survey and some individual mentors and mentees will be interviewed.
+The UK-Yemeni Surgical and Trauma Care Mentorship Scheme participated in this study and contributed to the data collection efforts that took place over a period of 18 months, as mentoring relationships evolved.
+Mentors and mentees were invited to complete a short online survey and some individual mentors and mentees were interviewed.

 The results of the study will be published as a PhD thesis and its findings will inform the future development of the scheme.